Breina/ha-artnet-led/docs/beta.md

 Since the DOMAIN has been renamed from `artnet_led` to `dmx`, HACS might get angry, so for now it will require a manual installation by copying `custom_components/dmx` into your `custom_components` folder on HomeAssistant, then restarting.

+For migrating your old fixtures into the new format, I've written up [a migration guide](migration.md).

 Part of the beta is to test if my documentation suffices.
 So head over to [the index](index.md) and see if you can figure out how to use it.

 ## What's in the box?